rawlins/lambda-notebook/README.md

 If you are interested in discussing this project, you can join the following mailing list, which currently very low traffic: [http://lists.lambdanotebook.com/listinfo.cgi/lnb-dev-lambdanotebook.com](http://lists.lambdanotebook.com/listinfo.cgi/lnb-dev-lambdanotebook.com).
 You can also ask questions directly to Kyle Rawlins, [kgr@jhu.edu](mailto:kgr@jhu.edu).

+**Note for upgrading to IPython 2.0**: IPython 2.0 includes some drastic improvements and overall makes the lambda notebook easier to use.
+However, it is highly recommended that you look at the UI changes, and in particular run through the UI tour (from the help menu of any notebook).
+  * The biggest change, which may take some getting used to, is that the UI is now modal; you are either in edit mode (for editing cells) or command mode (for running cells).
+Use Enter/esc (or mouse click inside/outside of an edit area) to switch between those.
+There will be a little pen marker in the upper right corner if you are in edit mode, and the selected cell border will be green.
+If something isn't doing what you expect, check if you are in the correct mode.
+  * Also, cells executed in notebooks saved in previous versions may need to be rerun for the new security model.

 ## Installation

 Prerequisites: python 3.3.x, and IPython 1.0+, set up to work with that version of python.
 If you are using macports, skip to the directions below.